 A unique Arizona chile pepper genetically developed by Curry Seed and Chile Farms near Sunsites, Arizona.
 As it matures, it changes from green to yellow to an orange color.
 It was developed for its meaty texture and mild flavor.

-The heat level of the yellow genetic chile is mild at 500 -- 1,000 Scoville Units.
+The heat level of a yellow genetic chile pepper is fairly mild at 500 -- 1,000 Scoville Units.